About

 These Lemon Poppy Seed Donuts are soooo delicious.
 They’re baked, use whole grain flour, dairy-free AND light and fluffy.
 Oh, don’t forget the lemon glaze though…

-Lemon poppyseed donuts with glaze in stack on white plate with lemon slices this recipe
+Lemon poppyseed donuts with glaze in stack on white plate with lemon slices

 This post is sponsored in partnership with NOW Foods.
 Thank you for supporting the brands I trust and having the pleasure of working with, helping make Fit Mitten Kitchen possible!